paul-caron/EpicCanvas/README.md

 const epicShape = new EpicShape(epicCanvas, ec.gl.TRIANGLES, sq1, sq2)
 ```

-You also may want to not initialise any buffers for your smaller shapes before passing then to EpicShape constructor, again to improve performance.
+You also may want to not initialise any buffers (dont call epicCanvas.initBuffers) for your smaller shapes before passing then to EpicShape constructor, again to improve performance.
+That way, buffers only exist in the EpicShape object and not in every smaller objects.

 # Transformations
 Three types of transformations can be done: